-The 2015 season will be John Stuper’s 23rd season as the head coach of baseball at Yale.
-With an overall career record of 424-491-3 (213-231 in Ivy League play) in the Bulldogs’ dugout, Stuper surpassed the legendary Ethan Allen in 2009 as the winningest coach in the 150-year history of Yale baseball.
-Stuper reached the 100-win mark faster than any coach in program history and oversaw the best four-year period (104-68) in program history from 1993-96.
+His 488 career wins (246 in Ivy League play) are the most for any Yale baseball coach in its 150-year history.
+He surpassed the legendary Ethan Allen for that honor in 2009.
+Stuper reached the 100-win mark faster than any coach in program history and oversaw the best four-year period in program history from 1993-96 (104-68).

-The 13th head coach in Yale baseball history, Stuper has led the Bulldogs to three Red Rolfe Division titles and two Ivy League championships.
-The 1993 squad, Stuper’s first, was his best, winning a school-record 33 games, earning an NCAA Regional appearance, and setting numerous school records, including 160 stolen bases in 44 games.
+The 13th head coach of Yale baseball, Stuper’s teams have six first-place finishes in the Rolfe Division and three Ivy League championships.
+His first squad, in 1993, won a school-record 33 games, earned an NCAA Regional appearance, and set numerous school records, including 160 stolen bases in 44 games.
 He earned 1993 New England Division I Coach of the Year and Northeast Region Division I Coach of the Year honors.
 The Bulldogs won the Ivy League championship in each of his first two seasons.

 “I try to tailor my offensive game plan to my talent.
 I want to run.
 I like to steal bases because it disrupts things,” Stuper said.
-Yale base runners have stolen 1,200 bases in his 20 seasons at the helm.
+Yale baserunners have stolen more than 1,300 bases in his tenure.

-Through 2013 Stuper has seen 34 of his players sign professional contracts during his tenure at Yale.
-Most recently, Pat Ludwig (Pittsburgh Pirates), Nolan Becker (Cincinnati Reds) and Charlie Neil all signed to play professionally in 2012.
+Stuper has seen 42 of his players sign professional contracts.
+Most recently, righthander Chasen Ford was drafted by the San Diego Padres in the 27th round of the 2016 draft and began his professional career this past summer.
 Pitcher Rob Cerfolio was drafted by the Los Angeles Dodgers in the 2013 MLB Draft, but returned to Yale for his final season in 2014.
-Cerfolio’s selection represented the ninth straight year that a Yale player was selected in the draft, which is the longest current consecutive stretch of draft selections by any school in the Ivy League.
+Cerfolio’s selection represented the ninth straight year that a Yale player was selected, the longest consecutive stretch of draft selections by any school in the Ivy League at the time.

-Brandon Josselyn, the 2009 Ivy League Pitcher of the Year, the sixth player to earn that distinction under Stuper, was drafted in June 2009 by the Seattle Mariners.
-Left-handed pitcher Craig Breslow, the captain of Yale’s 2002 squad, is in his 11th season on a Major League roster.
+Not surprisingly, some of Stuper's top pupils have been pitchers.
+Brandon Josselyn, the 2009 Ivy League Pitcher of the Year (6th player to earn that distinction under Stuper), was drafted in June 2009 by the Seattle Mariners.
+Left-handed pitcher Craig Breslow, the captain of Yale’s 2002 squad, has spent 11 seasons on a Major League roster.

-Stuper has also coached two All-Americans while at Yale, including Ryan Lavarnway, the 2007 NCAA batting and slugging percentage champion.
+Stuper has also coached two All-Americans while at Yale, including catcher Ryan Lavarnway, the 2007 NCAA batting and slugging percentage champion.
 Lavarnway was drafted in the sixth round of the 2008 MLB amateur draft by the Boston Red Sox.
-Lavarnway and Breslow are currently on the 25-man major league roster of the Boston Red Sox.

-Stuper, who received his bachelor’s degree from LaRoche College and his master's degree in English at Slippery Rock University in 1989, continued as head coach at Butler until March 1991, when he returned to the Cardinals as a minor league pitching instructor.
+Stuper, who received his bachelor’s degree from LaRoche College and his master's degree in English at Slippery Rock University in 1989, was head coach at Butler until March 1991, when he returned to the Cardinals as a minor league pitching instructor.
 He remained with the Cardinals until taking over the Bulldogs’ clubhouse in 1993.
-His wife, Pam, is the head field hockey coach at Yale.
-They currently reside in Hamden.